Effective Date: July 12, 2019

 - Fight spam, fraud, and other abuse of services

-Where Medium collects and stores personal data about non-users, it does so under performance of contract obligations with users who use the services to publish content on web sites hosted by Medium.
-In such cases, users authoring such content containing personal data of third parties are responsible for that content.
+Where Medium collects and stores personal data about non-users mentioned in user-generated content, it does so under performance of contract obligations to users who use the Services to publish content on web sites hosted by Medium.
+In such cases, users authoring such user-generated content containing personal data of third parties are responsible for that content.
 Medium will consider related complaints in compliance with the General Data Protection Regulation’s rights of the data subject, as well as rights of expression and access to information.

 Public Nature of Personal Data